 Scheduling Tip #4: Communicate and Collaborate

 In order to get a grasp on project progress and schedule tracking, it is important to communicate often with all stakeholders.
 Whether it is a weekly in person meeting or a teleconference call, frequent communications will help a project stay on schedule.
 The team can discuss how to address issues before they escalate into bigger problems.
 When emails go unanswered and lack of communication can cause delays, the weekly meetings can help bring clarity and move tasks forward.
-Staying informed through frequent communication can help construction managers in their scheduling.
+Staying informed through frequent communication can help project managers in their construction scheduling.

 Scheduling Tip #5: Look at the Big Picture